-9.1350 Results of the ABO grouping, Rh typing and infectious disease testing shall be reported to the transplant center that requested the confirmatory testing sample.
+9.1250 Results of the ABO grouping, Rh typing and infectious disease testing shall be reported to the transplant center that requested the confirmatory testing sample.

-9.1351 Donors with a confirmed positive test for relevant communicable disease agents (e.g. HBsAg or HCV) shall not be used unless urgent medical need is documented.
+9.1251 Donors with a confirmed positive test for relevant communicable disease agents (e.g. HBV or HCV) shall not be used unless urgent medical need is documented.

-9.1352 Donors with a confirmed positive test for HIV shall not be used.
+9.1252 Donors with a confirmed positive test for HIV shall not be used.